 History of the DXF file.

-Launched by Autodesk in 1982, the open-source DXF vector file enabled designers to share drawings across CAD applications.
-The concept met with a lot of success, allowing DXF files to quickly establish themselves as the go-to format for exchanging designs.
+Launched in 1982 to enable designers to share drawings across CAD applications, the concept was a great success and DXF quickly became the go-to format for exchanging designs.

-A popular file format for almost half a century, DXFs were released shortly before mainstream file types such as GIFs and JPEGs — and long before Google’s WebPs.
+A popular file format for almost half a century, DXFs precede mainstream file types such as GIFs and JPEGs — and came long before Google’s WebPs.

 DXF files are free to use and ideal for collaborating on product designs.
-You can use them to:
+Their main uses include:

-The DXF format allows collaborators across different disciplines to work together on the same design or project.
-For example, a drafter and an architect, using separate CAD applications, can share their progress in one DXF file.
+When working on a project, the DXF format allows collaborators across different disciplines to work together on the same design.
+For example, a draughtsman and an architect using separate CAD applications can share their progress in one DXF file..

 Pros and cons of DXF files.